rjspencer/docs/theming.md

 text
 :	the text inside the `<a>` tag *defaults to address*

+## LikeLink
+Add a link to like a specific item
+Options
+likeText
+:	the text to show when the item hasn't yet been liked by the viewer *defaults to "Like"*

+unlikeText
+:	the text to show when the item has been liked by the viewer *defaults to "Unlike"*

+itemId
+: the ID of the item to like *required*

+class
+:	the class to give the `<a>` tag

 ## RepostLink
 Add a link to repost a specific item